awsdocs/amazon-athena-user-guide/doc_source/creating-databases.md

 1. Choose **Run Query** or press **Ctrl\+ENTER**\.

 1. To make your database the current database, select it from from the **Database** menu\.
+**Note**
+Currently, the database menu can show and filter a maximum of 1000 databases regardless of the type of data catalog used\.
+This is a limitation of the Athena console, not an account limit\.
+The number of databases that can be displayed and filtered is not user configurable\.
 ![\[Choosing a database in the Athena console.\]](http://docs.aws.amazon.com/athena/latest/ug/images/catalogdashboard.png)